DavidRodriguezTorrado/PrivacySDKSettingsAnalyzer/Frida_TPL_Analysis/Readme.md

 # Privacy Settings Analysis Script for Facebook SDKs

 This repository contains a Frida script designed to analyze the privacy-related settings and detect the presence of Facebook SDKs within Android applications.
-The script hooks into various methods provided by Facebook SDKs to retrieve and log information about data collection, privacy preferences, and SDK initialization status.
+The script hooks into various methods provided by Facebook SDKs to retrieve and log information about data collection, privacy settings, and SDK initialization status.

 ## Features